Making every day

-The Pony Express is a free transportation service that takes passengers living outside of the BFE service area to and from anywhere in Aiken County.
+ASLS Rural Transportation is a free service that takes passengers living outside of the "urbanized" area of Aiken County to and from anywhere in Aiken County.
 Trips can be for shopping ventures, non-emergency medical trips, physical therapy sessions, hair salon appointments, and more.
-Its team of professional, reliable drivers will get you where you’re going, safely and on-time.
+Its team of professional, reliable drivers will get you where you’re going, safely and on time.
 The buses are ADA-compliant, comfortable, and equipped with wheelchair lifts for riders.
-All members of the general public are eligible to ride and there are no boarding fees.
+Current clients must schedule trips at least 3 business days in advance.
+There are no boarding fees for this service.

 Taking care of the public is what ASLS does best.
-All Best Friend & Pony Express buses are wiped down and disinfected daily with a non-toxic, anti-microbial spray that is EPA-approved.
+All Best Friend & ASLS buses are wiped down and disinfected daily with a non-toxic, anti-microbial spray that is EPA-approved.
 Face masks are provided for any passenger who boards without one.